 Medication for Feline Herpes

 When cats are not very active, are very congested, or have a lot of yellow-green discharge from the eyes or nose, your veterinarian may prescribe antibiotics.
 This will eliminate any secondary bacterial infections.
-Antibiotics will also often shorten the course of disease.
+Antibiotics may help shorten the course of disease

 Depending on your cat’s symptoms, your veterinarian may prescribe either antibiotics by mouth or into the eye.
 The best choice of antibiotics by mouth for an upper respiratory infection include doxycycline and azithromycin.
 Some choices of antibiotics in the eyes include erythromycin, Terramycin, tobramycin, or ofloxacin.